-Winemakers, chefs, and food producers will ply their respective crafts at events throughout Sonoma County, creating an intimate and direct connection with guests that is offered at no other wine event.
-Tickets go on sale in mid-May 2017.
-Get tickets here.
+Celebrate at the inimitable Sonoma Wine Country Weekend, when winemakers, chefs, and food producers ply their respective crafts at events throughout Sonoma County, creating an intimate and direct connection with guests that is offered at no other wine event.

 At a past Taste of Sonoma festival, the aroma of fresh grilled meat lingered in the air, mixing with the perfume of a luscious Zinfandel served alongside.

 “Is this the barbecue everyone has been talking about?” a woman wondered aloud as she approached the table hosted by Sebastopol’s Barbeque Smokehouse Bistro.
 She snatched up a paper plate of food and bit into the big, meaty rib.
 “Oh, I think it is,” she said, answering her own question, and scooping up coleslaw into her already full mouth.

 Every year, in fact, barbecue is clearly a star, including past dazzlers like lamb burgers, succulent marinated lamb chunks from Joe Pozzi Ranch, and Cabernet-spiced lamb sliders slathered in K-J heirloom tomato jam from Partake by Kendall-Jackson chef Justin Wangler.

 With so many top chefs, there is something for everyone, though, all the way through desserts like beautiful fresh peach cake drizzled in buttermilk cream from Dry Creek Peach and Produce, and local lavender and honey French macarons from Moustache Baked Goods.